WonderTix/WonderTix/README.md

       1. Obtain access to the wtix-dev Auth0 account.
       2. Go to Applications > Applications > Default App
       3. Use a secure note transfer service to send the Client ID and Client Secret to your team members.
-3. Create mkcert certificate
+3. Create mkcert certificates
-   1. Navigate to `<path/to/WonderTix/server>`
+   1. Navigate to `<path/to/WonderTix/server>` and `<path/to/WonderTix/client>`
-   2. Run `mkcert -install` to install the local certificate authority
+   2. Run `mkcert -install` to install the local certificate authority.
    3. Run `mkcert localhost` to create a certificate.
 4. Run `docker-compose up -d`
 5. To test the checkout process with Stripe, make sure the Stripe CLI is installed.
    1. Run `stripe login` and press enter to accept access.
 This only needs to be done once.
    2. Run `stripe listen --forward-to https://localhost:8000/api/2/order/webhook --events checkout.session.completed,checkout.session.expired` and copy the resulting ***signing secret*** as your `PRIVATE_STRIPE_WEBHOOK` variable.
      - Please note that stripe listen must remain running in order for the checkout process to complete.
-6. The client will be available at <https://localhost:3000>
-   1. You will need to accept the self-signed certificate.
-In chrome click anywhere on the page and type `thisisunsafe`.
-This will allow you to continue to the site.
-7. The server will be available at <https://localhost:8000>
+6. The server will be available at <https://localhost:8000>
-8. The swagger docs will be available at <https://localhost:8000/api/docs>
+7. The swagger docs will be available at <https://localhost:8000/api/docs>
    1. To log in to swagger, login to the client and copy the value of the `access_token` from the request to `<AUTH0_URL>/oath/token`.
 Paste this value into the `Authorize` dialog in swagger.

 ## Connecting to the database